 But after the tiger import, with all this new data in place, the growth of the U.S. community was still slow, and this caused people to start speculating and theorising about the negative effects of imports.

 There was an imports panel at the Vienna conference a few months ago.
-I’m going borrow s slides and quotes from this.
+I’m going to borrow some slides and quotes from this.

 “The best imports are those we avoid” was Frederik Ramm’s summary.
 Matt Amos said “Imports bad.
 Surveying good” Actually that’s not really a quote.
 That was his suggestion for my entire slideshow.